near/docs/docs/tutorials/contracts/guest-book.md

   yarn dev
 ```

-The above deploys your smart contract to NEAR _TestNet_ with a throwaway account.
-It also starts a dev server, which we will need when we work on our front end.
+The above deploys your smart contract to `testnet` with a [dev-account](https://docs.near.org/docs/concepts/account#dev-accounts).
+It also starts a local server, which we will need when we work on our front end.

 If you want to start interacting with your contracts without starting a local server, you can simply run: